Introduction

 In "overview" you'll find all the important information about your service.
 For example, you can find the exposed ports and associated domain names.

-You'll also find basic monitoring of the resources allocated and consume by your service.
+You'll also find basic monitoring of the resources allocated and consumed by your service.

 service overview